SEXUAL DYSFUNCTION IN WOMEN

-Many of us are familiar with the use of botulinum toxin as a treatment for cosmetic reasons; it relaxes the muscles in the face so that smile lines and deep wrinkles do not appear.
+Many of us are familiar with the use of medical injections as a treatment for cosmetic reasons; it relaxes the muscles in the face so that smile lines and deep wrinkles do not appear.
 But it is the very action of releasing muscle tension that has led to its success for use in treating vaginismus.
-The botulinum toxin injections are administered to the muscles in the vagina which makes the muscles unable to tighten.
-What has been observed in research on the use of botulinum toxin for vaginismus is that there is a very high (75%) rate of success (meaning pain-free intercourse) within two-to-six weeks of the treatment.
-This reflects the success rates at Maze; stories which you can read about here.
+The medication is administered to the muscles in the vagina which makes the muscles unable to tighten.
+What has been observed in research is that there is a very high (75%) rate of success (meaning pain-free intercourse) within two-to-six weeks of the treatment.
+This reflects the success rates at Maze; read the success stories here.

 VULVODYNIA (VULVAR VESTIBULIS) TESTIMONIALS